Arturo-io/Documentation/02-Manifest.md

 A commit *can* contain a `manifest.yml` file.
 This file is in the [YAML](http://en.wikipedia.org/wiki/YAML) format.
-You can configure and customize most of the generated output, such as page order, title, formats, title, etc.
+You can configure and customize most of the generated output, such as page order, title, formats, title, etc.  An example `manifest.yml` can be found in this documentations [repo](https://github.com/Arturo-io/Documentation/blob/master/manifest.yml).

 ##Options